TUNI-IINES/uav_image_stitching/README.md

 - At line 30, please specify the number of seconds and the fps of it.
 So the total frames after stitching together will be `frames = seconds x fps`.
 - Also at line 30, please specify the changes in x and y coordinates after each frame to mimic multiple moving drones. *You can read more about the ImageSimulator class and its functions in `ImageSimulator.h` and `ImageSimulator.cpp`*.

-Main flow: At the moment, after specify all above details, the code should generate an output video showing stitched images from 3 camera views and 30 seconds.
+Main flow: At the moment, after specify all above details, the code should generate an output video showing stitched images from 3 camera views and 30 seconds. -->

 ## Improvements

 - The current implementation for 3 camera views (performing 2 stitches) takes around 6 to 8 seconds.
 However, to achieve real-time implementation, GPU can be thought of.

+## Acknowledgment
+This project was supported by TAU Imaging Research Platform (Academy of Finland, PROFI6 - project no. 336357)